Urinary incontinence

-Treatments include pelvic floor muscle training, bladder training, surgery, and electrical stimulation.
-Behavioral therapy generally works better than medication for stress and urge incontinence.
-The benefit of medications is small and long term safety is unclear.
-Urinary incontinence is more common in older women.
+Treatments include behavioral therapy, pelvic floor muscle training, bladder training, medication, surgery, and electrical stimulation.
+Treatments that incorporate behavioral therapy are more likely to improve or cure stress, urge, and mixed incontinence, whereas, there is limited evidence to support the benefit of hormones and periurethral bulking agents.
+The complications and long-term safety of the treatments is variable.

 Causes

 Urinary incontinence can result from both urologic and non-urologic causes.
 Urologic causes can be classified as either bladder dysfunction or urethral sphincter incompetence and may include detrusor overactivity, poor bladder compliance, urethral hypermobility, or intrinsic sphincter deficiency.
 Non-urologic causes may include infection, medication or drugs, psychological factors, polyuria, hydrocephalus, stool impaction, and restricted mobility.
 The causes leading to urinary incontinence are usually specific to each sex, however, some causes are common to both men and women.

 Women

 The most common types of urinary incontinence in women are stress urinary incontinence and urge urinary incontinence.
 Women that have symptoms of both types are said to have "mixed" urinary incontinence.
 After menopause, estrogen production decreases and, in some women, urethral tissue will demonstrate atrophy, becoming weaker and thinner, possibly playing a role in the development of urinary incontinence.

 Stress urinary incontinence in women is most commonly caused by loss of support of the urethra, which is usually a consequence of damage to pelvic support structures as a result of pregnancy, childbirth, obesity, age, among others.
 About 33% of all women experience urinary incontinence after giving birth, and women who deliver vaginally are about twice as likely to have urinary incontinence as women who give birth via a Caesarean section.
 Stress incontinence is characterized by leaking of small amounts of urine with activities that increase abdominal pressure such as coughing, sneezing, laughing and lifting.
 This happens when the urethral sphincter cannot close completely due to the damage in the sphincter itself, or the surrounding tissue.
 Additionally, frequent exercise in high-impact activities can cause athletic incontinence to develop.
 Urge urinary incontinence, is caused by uninhibited contractions of the detrusor muscle, a condition known as overactive bladder syndrome.
+This type of urinary incontinence is more commonly seen in women of older age.
 It is characterized by leaking of large amounts of urine in association with insufficient warning to get to the bathroom in time.